 (f) Referral of Bill or Resolution by Chamber to Committee After Deadline.

-Whenever a bill or resolution favorably or unfavorably reported by one committee is referred by the House or the Senate to another committee after its deadline, that committee, at any time thereafter but before the start of the session on the third regular session day of the chamber making the referral after the date that the motion to refer is adopted, but no later than (1) ten calendar days after such date of adoption if the referral is on or before the last deadline, designated in the schedule in Rule 15(a), for favorable reports, or (2) seven calendar days after such date of adoption if the referral is after said deadline, shall meet to consider the bill or resolution and may report it favorably or unfavorably, box it or take no action.
-If the committee reports on the bill or resolution favorably or unfavorably, and the bill or resolution has not been amended in either chamber, the committee may report a substitute bill or resolution, in which case, there shall be a reprinting of the file.
-If the committee reports favorably or unfavorably, and the bill or resolution has been amended in either chamber, the committee shall include in its report its recommendation on the adoption or rejection of each amendment, and may submit additional amendments to be offered on the floor.
+Whenever a bill or resolution favorably or unfavorably reported by one committee is referred by the House or the Senate to another committee after its deadline, that committee, at any time thereafter but before the start of the session on the third regular session day of the chamber making the referral after the date that the motion to refer is adopted, but no later than seven calendar days after such date of adoption, shall meet to consider the bill or resolution and may report it favorably or unfavorably, box it or take no action.
+If the committee reports the bill or resolution favorably or unfavorably, and the bill or resolution has not been amended in either chamber, the committee may report a substitute bill or resolution, in which case, there shall be a reprinting of the file.
+If the committee reports the bill or resolution favorably or unfavorably, and the bill or resolution has been amended in either chamber, the committee shall include in its report its recommendation on the adoption or rejection of each amendment, and may submit additional amendments to be offered on the floor.
 In the latter case there shall be no reprinting of the file.
-The entry on the calendar in both chambers, in each case shall indicate the actions and recommendations of the committee.
+The entry on the calendar in both chambers, in each case, shall indicate the actions and recommendations of the committee.